Want to get the kids excited for an Easter at home? Listen up!

 mini pompoms easter egg card

-These colourful Easter Egg cards couldn't be simpler to make and are perfect to send to the family you’re missing this Easter.
+These colourful Easter Egg cards couldn't be simpler to make and are perfect to send to the family members and friends you’re missing this Easter.

 You will need:

 Create your card

 1. Fold the card in half.
 Lightly draw an egg shape on the front.